 I was very close to my sister Aida, who was like my second mom.
 She took care of me much of the time when we returned to Lebanon.
 I was about 7 years old when she got married.

 I remember literally sitting on her whenever her fiancé came to visit, so she couldn’t go to out to greet him.
 They had to sneak out of the house to go for a drive.
-I didn’t like him much then, but we became good friends shortly after they wed, and still are.
+I didn’t like him much then, but we became very good friends.

 Cast of Characters